rsdoiel/antenna/archives/2025/socal_north_2025.01.md

 ---

-## Palisades Fire: At least 1,000 homes and buildings lost, curfew orders issued in Santa Monica
+## Palisades Fire: 2 confirmed deaths and over 5.3K structures estimated to be damaged and destroyed

-date: 2025-01-07, updated: 2025-01-09, from: The LAist
+date: 2025-01-07, updated: 2025-01-10, from: The LAist

 The fire is a nightmare scenario for multiple coastal communities, with massive damage and no containment.